How Much to Charge for Snow Removal

 This way, you can divide by the number of crew members to get an accurate gauge of how long it will take, real-time, even if the crew size changes.

-By the way, you can easily access your average snow removal times for similar job using the #1 snow removal software.
+Plus, easily access your average snow removal times for similar job using the right snow removal software.

 Even though profit setting goals vary from business to business, these are the main factors influencing how much profit you can get from your local market:

-1. How much are people willing to pay for snow plowing?
+• How much are clients willing to pay for snow removal?

 • See what competitors are charging to gain a general consensus.